 Q: At what point would a project have full approval to proceed?

 A: Full project approval is obtained once a Request for Authority form has been submitted to the Capital Accountant and then approved by the relevant committee.
-Detail on the RFA form can be found in the full Capital Procedures within section C3.

 Q: Where can I get the approval documentation to submit for a project?